first aid kit contents

 • Keep one kit at home, one in your vehicle, and another at work.
 Emergencies can happen anywhere, and you’ll want to be ready no matter where you are.

-• Use durable, easy-to-carry containers like backpacks or rolling suitcases.
+• Use durable, easy-to-carry containers like backpacks, rolling suitcases, or colored painter bins.
 Store sensitive supplies in airtight or waterproof bags.

 • Place food in a cool, dry area.
 Check supplies regularly and rotate items.
 Replace food and water every six months.